Fuyuki0312/cnn-vs-resnet-digit-classification/README.md

 The dataset was manually inspected and cleaned to improve quality:

 - Removed corrupted images or ones that can be hardly seen
-- Filtered out images where digits were not clearly visible
+- Filtered out images where digits are not clearly visible

 ### Data Characteristics
-- Image size: 90×140 (turned into grayscale afterward)
+- Image size: 90×140
 - Includes variations in handwriting styles and stroke thickness
 - There is a number of digits which are not centered and have various size
 - Some digits are visually similar (e.g., 0, 6, 8, 9), which introduces ambiguity